Hawai'i History Day

 Frederick Douglass

 Note: Hawai’i History Day is an affiliate of National History Day.
 It is an annually recurring competition with fairs being held in different districts and schools throughout the state.
-Winners of the Hawai’i District Fair would advance to Nationals stage for an opportunity to claim special cash prizes and scholarships.
+Students particpate in increasing levels of stages ranging from schools, districts, state and on a National podium.
+Winners of the Hawai’i History Day State Fair would advance to Nationals for an opportunity to claim special cash prizes and scholarships.

-Given her instructions and guidance, I began to work on choosing a topic.
-I was intrigued, but more so confounded on the issue of what I should write about.
-This idea eventually reached me one morning while watching a show’s episode during breakfast.
+Under her instructions and guidance, I began to choose a topic to build my research paper around.
+I was intrigued, but also confounded about what I should write about.
+Eventually, I found inspiration one morning while watching a show during breakfast.

 One Piece cover